Palace Gates line: Great Eastern Railway (1878-1922)

-The line was constructed by the Great Eastern Railway (GER) and opened on 1 January 1878 with a temporary terminus at Noel Park and Wood Green station before being opened to Palace Gates (Wood Green) station on 7 October 1878.
-The line was opened in competition with the Great Northern Railway (GNR) line from King's Cross station to provide passenger services from the GER's London terminus at Liverpool Street station to the recently opened Alexandra Palace and the developing suburb of Wood Green.
+The Palace Gates line opened on 1 January 1878 with a temporary terminus at Green Lanes before being opened to Palace Gates (Wood Green) station on 7 October 1878.
+The line was opened in competition with the Great Northern Railway (GNR) line from King's Cross station.
+The line was built as a double track railway.
+All the stations had signal boxes and it was equipped with had mechanical lower quadrant semaphore signals and a block telegraph which remained little changed up to closure.